-At Tittle & Perlmuter, our lawyers have extensive experience handling claims involving medication and prescription errors in your area.
+At Tittle & Perlmuter, our team has extensive experience handling claims involving medication and prescription errors in your area.
 If a doctor prescribed you the wrong medication or a pharmacist dispensed the wrong medication, that is medical negligence.
 If you have any questions about what medical malpractice is and if you’ve experienced it, download our Medical Malpractice Guide.
 This guide will help you understand what steps you should take next.
-Tittle & Perlmuter is here to help you when you are ready.
+A Cleveland medication and prescription errors lawyer is here to help you when you are ready.

 To schedule your free case evaluation, please call our office today or fill out our online contact form.
 Our client-focused firm offers evening and weekend appointments to fit your busy schedule and attorneys can also come to you.